ansible/ansible-navigator/docs/installation.md

 ### Setup Windows Subsystem for Linux 2 with Ubuntu

 1. Install [Windows Subsystem for Linux 2].
-1. Install the [Ubuntu] 20.04 LTS Linux distribution from the Microsoft store.
+1. Install the latest [Ubuntu] LTS Linux distribution from the Microsoft store.
 1. Open PowerShell and set the default WSL 2 distribution:

     ```bash